 Reading, and Language Arts Program

-Reading– Our reading program consists of whole group lessons and reading, as well as reading books at each child’s own level.
+Reading– Our reading program consists of resources aligned with the PA Core Standards and Eligible Content, as well as Harcourt Storytown for Grade 4.
 We will be reading stories from our fourth grade anthology, reading shorter fiction and nonfiction texts, and learning how to read accurately and fluently while building comprehension skills.
 Many important skills are included in this program in order to help students to become better readers.
 Our Units of study include: Understanding the Language in our Texts, Getting to Know Main Characters and Theme, Getting the Main Idea, Understanding Elements of Nonfiction, Understanding Elements of Fiction, Evaluating Author’s Claims, Tackling Multiple Texts, and Understanding Plays, Poems, and Prose.

 In addition, students are encouraged to be reading independently at home each evening for at least 15 minutes.
 Hopefully, you have already seen the reading letter sent home with instructions on how the at-home independent reading program works.
 Please share in your child’s reading by reading aloud to them, or having them read aloud to you as well.
 I appreciate your support with this program!

 Writing– In fourth grade we focus on 3 main types of writing pieces:

 personal narratives, informational, and persuasive.
 We use the writing process, which includes the following steps…prewriting, writing/drafting, revising, editing, and publishing.
 Our pieces will eventually be five paragraphs long.
 Students will also be having grammar lessons as well.

 Spelling- For each new lesson, on the first day of the week, we will have a pretest, and students will be given a list of 20 words to study.
 These 20 “Core Words” are listed according to letter sounds.
 Look for the new lists and pre-tests at the start of a new lesson/new week.
 Students will practice in class by working on their spelling packets and various spelling activities.
 Test dates will be the end of the week (typically Fridays).
 Students who seek challenges may want to try the challenge words given each week.
 Spelling City is one way to practice at home!